noisebridge/PythonClass/README.md

 5. draw as many students as possible into the discussion.

 \* [intellectually responsible](https://en.wikipedia.org/wiki/Intellectual_responsibility) can be effectively replaced with 'fact based' for our needs.

-To best experience the course, spend a short time reviewing the course materials before you come in.
-If you wish to know this week's courses, please join the mailing list and send an email out to PyClass@googlegroups.com

 ### New Student Reading